johnedvard/Media-Buttons-LINE-Music/README.md

 # Support me

 The script automtaically injects a monetization tag, which means that if you are a [Coil subscriber](https://coil.com/), you will support me with microtransaction through Coil's subscription plan and the underlying interledger.
-If you don't like this, you can manually remove the function call in the script: `injectMonetizationTag()`.
+If you don't like this, you can manually remove the function call, `injectMonetizationTag()`.